stshrewsburyDev/Yuri_PyBot_source_code/README.md

 Also the commands under the ``class MusicBot:`` do not work very well and I am going to try and make them work better than they currently do. (these are lines 1181-1433)

-If you are currently looking for a music bot command feature consider looking at the official discord.py repository [here](https://github.com/Rapptz/discord.py) for the source code of ``discord.py``
+If you are currently looking for a music bot command feature, consider looking at the official ``discord.py`` repository [here](https://github.com/Rapptz/discord.py) for the source code of ``discord.py``

 Or you can go to an example by Rapptz (the developer of ``discord.py``) of a music function [here!](https://github.com/Rapptz/discord.py/blob/rewrite/examples/basic_voice.py)